Does any part of this story sound familiar? You’ve got an earth-shattering idea. One that will disrupt an entire industry.

 But you need some help making this idea become a reality.

-You know you need to hire a development team, and you want to get your idea to market as fast as possible.
+You know you need to hire a software development team, and you want to get your idea to market as fast as possible.
 As long as they get the job done, does the development method matter?

 Below are three questions to ask yourself before selecting your development team.